-While it is important to recognize that reported collisions do not fully describe the experience and safety of people walking, it is important to consider the locations and trends of these collisions to better understand the safety challenges of the network today.
+While it is important to recognize that reported collisions do not fully describe the experience and safety of people walking, analysis of available data provide insight into locations and trends of collisions to better understand the safety challenges of the network today.
 Map 5 on the next page summarizes the locations of collisions during this time period.
+The City of Yakima routinely monitors collision data for all modes; more information about collisions for all modes can be found on the City's website.1